eens1/en/content/apologetics/against-vatican-ii/new-mass-new-rites-new-sacraments/new-mass-debate-is-it-valid-3-16.md

 ---
-title: "NEW MASS DEBATE - IS IT VALID? - 3/16"
 date: 2024-12-19
+title: NEW MASS DEBATE - IS IT VALID? - 3/16
+video: true
 ---

 {{< youtube nRJIcpUicK4 >}}